Jacob Guilera

-Jacob Guilera Casas (born 30 March 1979) is a single arm amputee para-alpine standing skier from Spain.
+Jacob Guilera Casas (born 30 March 1979) is a Spanish single arm amputee para-alpine standing skier.
 He has competed at the European Cup, the Paralympic Winter World Cup, the Italian National Championships, the World Cup, and the World Championships.

 Personal

 Guilera is a left arm amputee.
 He is a trainer and coordinator for the Spanish disabled sports organisation, Play and Train.
 He resides in Bourg-Madame commune, France.